tanzimJUCSE/javaGame/Python/README.md

 - webbrowser(default)
 - os(default)

-Here i've illustarted the basic hype of above mentioned libraries with a simple if else logic One can easily modify it and can turn the simple logic to vast AI logic.
+Here i've illustrated the basic hype of above mentioned libraries with a simple if else logic One can easily modify it and can turn the simple logic to vast AI logic.